3 reasons why you need to be tracking dividends

 Dividend tracking might seem ‘unsexy’ compared to tracking capital growth, but dividends have a material impact on your investment returns, so it’s critical to ensure you’ve got the complete picture.

-Did you know that while an ETF (such as ASX:STW) that tracks the ASX 200 lost ground over the past 12 months, dividends added nearly 6% to its total return?
+Did you know that while an ETF (such as ASX:STW) that tracks the ASX 200 lost ground over the past 12 months, dividends added over 6% to its total return?

 Merely tracking the cash you receive from dividends doesn’t go far enough.
 To get the full picture of the impact of dividends on your investment performance, you need to understand: